zach-delong/git-aliases/README.md

 `git find-withered-branches`
 ### Description
 Prints the remote branches with the 10 oldest heads.
 Can be used to find old, "withered" branches that should be deleted from the remote.

+## ahead-behind [branch]
+### Example Usage
+`git ahead-behind origin/main`
+### Description
+Shows commits 'ahead' and 'behind' of the current branch and the provided remote branch.
+Defaults to origin/main if not provided, and automatically infers the current branch.